Act II — Article IV · 2007-2013

 The detail rarely made explicit in the press comes later, through an oral source.
 In his interview at Loxymore at Karukera One Love Festival (2 April 2024), Aknose confirms that Vador is his cousin [I-15].
 That family connection is not anecdotal.
 It tells how the first Bouyon Gwada wave is built — not by a cultural institution or industrial label, but by intimate circles (family, friends, Krazy Tras circuits) that gradually rise into public visibility.
 Transmission is intimate before institutional.
 That is also what explains its fragility — when the intimate fabric tears, as with Suppa's death in 2013, the entire scene wavers.

-The Vador 2007-2013 dispositif articulates several functions that did not exist before in Guadeloupe: - Dedicated Bouyon night organization, with regularity that builds an accustomed audience. - Network hub between Dominica and Guadeloupe: Vador connects Dominican artists who want to play in Guadeloupe (Suppa is the major example) with local venues that accept programming them. - Local label under the Vadore Concept Groupe brand from 2011-2012, releasing tracks and structuring Bouyon Gwada production. - Live tour: the Bouyon Music Live Tour 2012, organized by Vador, institutionalizes the Bouyon Gwada scene in the middle of the hostile institutional climate (see 2009 blackout in section III).
+The Vador 2007-2013 dispositif articulates several functions that did not exist before in Guadeloupe: - Dedicated Bouyon night organization, with regularity that builds an accustomed audience. - Network hub between Dominica and Guadeloupe: Vador connects Dominican artists who want to play in Guadeloupe (Suppa is the major example) with local venues that accept programming them. - Local label under the Vadore Concept Groupe brand from 2011-2012, releasing singles and structuring Bouyon Gwada production. - Live tour: the Bouyon Music Live Tour 2012, organized by Vador, institutionalizes the Bouyon Gwada scene in the middle of the hostile institutional climate (see 2009 blackout in section III).

 Beside Vador, two other figures complete the import dispositif.
 DJ Joe is a Guadeloupean Bouyon DJ active at least 2012-2013 and still associated with Vadore Concept events through 2022.
 Oral genealogy (Aknose interview [I-15]) ties Vador and DJ Joe as the two Guadeloupeans who imported Bouyon from Dominica — Aknose's direct phrasing.
-That double figure tells us the crossing is not the work of one man alone; it requires at least an organizer (who thinks the night and the venue) and a DJ (who plays the tracks and holds the energy).
+That double figure tells us the crossing is not the work of one man alone; it requires at least an organizer (who thinks the night and the venue) and a DJ (who plays the singles and holds the energy).

 The third element is the Yellow Gaza project, which the same interview [I-15] describes as "the pioneer project that planted the seed in Guadeloupe".
 Yellow Gaza is not a classic artist-band — it is a collective/bridge that aggregates voices, producers and nights under an umbrella brand.
 Its first public catalogue trace dates to 1 May 2012 (Bouwe'y feat Tasmo & Keytzone, Apple Music), but Booska-P explicitly places the project in the public Bouyon Gwada chronology as early as 2010 [S-9].